mndar/rbf/doc/KERNELUP_README.md

 Examples
 ---------
 - ***kernelup.d/rbfcubietruck.sh***: Adds a kernel entry to */boot/extlinux/extlinux.conf*.
 This script is not required if you have the *extlinux-bootloader* package installed.
-You can use this as an example for writing board scripts for other boards.
+You can use this as an example for writing kernel upgrade scripts for other boards.